TheRamann/Easy-Torrent/README.md

 undefined

 ```
-The error can be easily tackled by disabling AntiVirus while using it.
+The error can be easily tackled by disabling Browsing Protection in your AntiVirus while using it. <br>
-Results after disabling AntiVirus are given below
+Results after disabling Browsing Protection in your AntiVirus are given below
 ```powershell
 PS D:\Ramann\Programming And Stuff\NodeJS> torrent
 ?
 Choose the torrent provider ThePirateBay